shekharlab/mimb_onc_rgc/README.md

 # mimb_onc_rgc

-This repo contains all of the code used for the analysis in <MIMB chapter XX>.
+This repo contains all of the code used for the analysis in {MIMB chapter XX}.
 The files and their contents are as follows

   * `classifier_gen.py`: builds classifiers for RGC datasets at each time point